by Michael Stone

 - List all of your various lead sources.

 - List the leads and sales in each category.

 - Then calculate the cost of each lead in each category.

 That tells you where the best place is to spend the initial investment of $12,470.
-But since $12,455 is far short of a normal budgeted 3-5% for advertising, let's enhance the number of leads that come in from each source.
-If you know that your web page generated half your leads last year, it would be smart to enhance your web site so you get the maximum advertising value from that page.
+But since $12,455 is far short of a normal budgeted 3-5% for advertising, let’s enhance the number of leads that come in from each source.
+If you know that your web page generated half your leads last year, it would be smart to enhance your website so you get the maximum advertising value from that page.
 We have found that over the last year, more and more companies have focused energy on improving their websites.
-The buying public is moving away from printed ads and going to the Internet when it is time to buy, so you need a positive presence there.
-That means a quality website.
+You need a positive presence there, and that means a quality website.